720kb/ndm/doc/FAQ.md

 It is obviously very powerful.

-*ndm* is an alternative experience to the `npmCLI` and here is all the pros we think you should not miss:
+*ndm* is an alternative experience to the `npmCLI` and here are all the pros:

-- Less struggling with long terminal logs, scrolling to find warnings and errors are a things of the past now
+- Less struggling with long terminal logs, scrolling to find eventual warnings and/or errors.
 - All your projects are on the same view, no more multiple `cd` to move from a project to another, just drag them all into the app.
-- Intuitive interface, no documentation required.
 - Notifications (specially when your long long npm install finishes)
-- List all your global or local npm installed packages with all the informations you need in one maybe two clicks.
+- List all your global and local npm installed packages with all the informations you need in one maybe two clicks.
+- Cleaner point of view of all your npm projects and dependencies.
-- Run npm commands and scripts in one or two clicks.
+- Run npm commands and scripts in one maybe two clicks.
-- Guidance: enabling and disabling parts/sections of the GUI in order to be sure you are running commands at the right time and not concurrently or when it's not the time or isn't necessary, literally.
-- More to be finished and to come, of course! ...
+- More features to be finished and to come ...

-Also, sometimes we are just lazy and a GUI makes it more handy.
+Also, sometimes we are just lazy and a GUI makes everything more handy.

-**Note that:** using **ndm** doesn't mean you can no longer use the CLI - The power of the Shell is strong!
-Keep using it, young Padawan! :D
+**Note that:** using **ndm** doesn't mean you can no longer use the CLI.

 **Is ndm stable?**

 The first releases are not guaranteed to be very stable, some problem/bug may happen.

-Just give it time, have some patience and, if you would, please contribute by forking, PR and/or creating issues, your help is always appreciated.
+Just give it time, have some patience and, if you would coome contribute by forking, PR and/or creating issues, your help is always appreciated.

 **Do i have to worry about anything when using ndm?**